-In your essay, you should address your reasons for transferring, but be sure to stay positive.
-Instead of framing any dissatisfaction with your current school as a negative (such as, “The gym is old and crumbling, and there are no nice places to study on campus.”), focus instead on the positives of the school you’re applying to (such as, “[College]’s facilities consistently impress me—it’s not hard to see myself making friends on the tennis court or curling up with a book in the library.”]
+In your essay, address your reasons for transferring—but stay positive.
+Instead of framing any dissatisfaction with your current school as a negative (e.g., "The gym is old and crumbling, and there are no nice places to study on campus"), focus on the positives of the school you're applying to (e.g., "[College]'s facilities consistently impress me—it's not hard to see myself making friends on the tennis court or curling up with a book in the library").

-Follow all the best practices for writing college essays, but do be sure to fold your college experience in if you can.
+Follow all the best practices for writing college essays, but do be sure to fold in your own college experience if you can.
 Why transfer now?
 Why transfer to this school in particular?
-What have you learned from your time in college, and what do you hope to learn in the next years of your program?
-You should be able to confidently answer all of these questions, even if they don’t come up in your essay.
+What have you learned from your time in college, and what do you hope to learn in the coming years of your program?
+You should be able to confidently answer all these questions, even if they don't come up in your essay.

-Even if you don't dream of attending an Ivy League, a Harvard-worthy app makes you a shoo-in for other colleges.
+Even if you don't dream of attending an Ivy League, a Harvard-worthy application will make you a shoo-in for other colleges.
 Learn more about crafting an amazing Ivy League application!